odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/inventory_management/use_locations.rst

   location.
 - :guilabel:`Barcode`: used with the *Barcode* app, enter the barcode to :ref:`identify actions
   <barcode/setup/location>` at this location when scanned.
-- :guilabel:`Replenish Location`: used for :doc:`configuring routes <use_routes>`, tick this
+- :guilabel:`Replenish Location`: used for :doc:`configuring routes
-  checkbox to set the location as a destination for receiving products from *Buy*, *Manufacture*, or other procurement routes, ensuring products are correctly supplied to the warehouse.
+  <../../shipping_receiving/daily_operations/use_routes>`, tick this checkbox to set the location as
+  a destination for receiving products from *Buy*, *Manufacture*, or other procurement routes, ensuring products are correctly supplied to the warehouse.

 .. image:: use_locations/new-location.png
    :align: center